jalberz/Graph-Games/README.md

 # Graph-Games

-Above is a simple game for learning some basics of Graph Theory, made by me in collaboration with Ridwan Syed.
+Above is a simple game for learning some basics of Graph Theory, made by Ridwan Syed and I.

 Here are some additional notes: